PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 17:16:13
+Last updated: 2024-04-02 17:16:47
-Random Quote: It's easier to resist at the beginning than at the end. - Leonardo da Vinci
+Random Quote: Miracles come in moments.
+Be ready and willing. - Wayne Dyer